-ASTEROIDS VS COMETS: Asteroids formed closer to the sun because of they don’t have ice.
-This differentiates them from comets which are just balls of frozen ice, water and rocks.
+ASTEROIDS VS COMETS – Asteroids formed closer to the sun because they don’t have ice.
+This differentiates them from comets which are just balls of frozen ice, water. and rocks.

-ASTEROIDS VS METEORS: Asteroids are larger in size from meteors spanning more than one meter in diameter.
+ASTEROIDS VS METEORS – Asteroids are larger in size than meteors spanning more than one meter in diameter.
 In general, meteors have a diameter of one meter or less.

 Now, we know how they’re different.
 Let’s dig a bit deeper with these rocky, and metal objects.
 Here are 3 facts about asteroids.

 1. The asteroid belt is between Jupiter and Mars

 Think of the asteroids as being smack dab in the middle of a gravity tug-of-war.
 Neither side is winning so asteroids are stuck in between.